 - No campfires are allowed for dispersed, remote, or backcountry camping on all state, county, or private lands.
 Camping stoves are permitted.

 - Attended campfires in established fire rings associated with a home, cabin, campground, or resort are allowed.

-- No fireworks may be ignited on any public or private land outside city limits (check with your local community for any additional restrictions).
+- No fireworks may be ignited on any public or private land outside city limits.
+Check with your local community for any additional restrictions.

-Information on burning restrictions in national forests and parks.
+Information on burning restrictions in national forests and parks

-Info on active wildfires in Minnesota
+Closures on active wildfires in Minnesota

--Updated July 13, 2021
+-Updated Sept 14, 2021